adambard/learnxinyminutes-docs/scala.html.markdown

 val d = divideInts(10, 3)    // (Int, Int) = (3,1)

 d._1    // Int = 3
 d._2    // Int = 1

+// Alternatively you can do multiple-variable assignment to tuple, which is more
+// convenient and readable in many cases val (div, mod) = divideInts(10, 3)

+div     // Int = 3
+mod     // Int = 1

 /////////////////////////////////////////////////